| ORIGINAL

 With a love to keep me warm.

-your nose wet all the time,
+though your coat is shaggy,your nose wet all the time,

 The one thing that I know for sure,